-Because of favorable interest rates, bank loans can be a viable source for funding small to medium sized public works projects.
-As a general rule, they are not available for projects \$10 million or greater, and the attractiveness of the terms of the loan may vary depending upon the bank and the amount of money to be borrowed.
+Because of favorable interest rates, bank loans can be a viable source for funding small to medium-sized public works projects.
+The terms of a bank loan may vary depending upon the bank and the amount of money to be borrowed.
 The interest rate available from banks varies depending upon market conditions; however, the rate available to municipalities will generally be at a discount due to the tax advantages received by the bank.
 Terms and conditions of bank loans vary in a manner similar to personal loans and home mortgages.

-The principle advantage of a bank loan is that it can usually be obtained at a favorable interest rate without the cumbersome requirements of a bond issue.
-The financial service costs associated with obtaining the loan are also much less than for a similar bond issue.
-Since these financial service costs are generally included in the total project costs, the impact of these charges on the overall project costs can be minimized.
+The principle advantage of a bank loan is that it can usually be obtained at a favorable interest rate without the cumbersome requirements of a bond issuance.
+The financial service costs associated with obtaining the loan are also typically lower than that for a similar bond issuance.
+Since these financial service costs are generally included in the total project costs, the impact of these charges can be minimized.
 Another advantage of the bank loan is that it does not have restrictive coverage requirements, trustee fees, and Trust Indenture preparation charges, as does a bond issue.